 Carbon added during the formation of the steel plate substantially increases toughness and hardness, but reduces strength.
-Therefore, AR plate is used in situations where abrasions and wear and tear are the main causes of failure.
+Therefore, AR plate is used in applications where abrasions and wear and tear are the main causes of failure, such as industrial manufacturing, mining, construction and material handling.
 AR plate is not ideal for structural construction uses like support beams in bridges or buildings.

 AR material is produced by quenching and tempering forged steel blocks, or ingots.
 During this process, the grain structure is changed to increase toughness and encourage formability (or, to be less brittle), and results in through-hardening of the material.

 Quenching and tempering (Q&T) is a two-part process: